lvyuemeng/scoop-cn/README.md

 ## Introduction

-In order to solve the problem, we replace urls into the proxy one: [Github Proxy](https://gh-proxy.com/).
+In order to solve the problem, we replace urls by mirror one with variables replacement.
+To check the concrete replacement, please check [config](./bin/config.ps1)

 ### Features: